djotaku/adventofcode/2017/Day_01/README.md

 - A new type of lookahead in order to allow for overlapping without using the regex module. re.compile(r'(\d)(?=\1)')

 ### Ruby
+- A reminder that array.each_with_index is the equivalent to Python's enumerate(list)
 ### Perl

 ### Go (Golang)